High Performance Computing (HPC) at Bath

 What is HPC?

-HPC stands for High Performance Computer, although it may also be used to mean High Performance Computing (or Computation).
 Other similar, related terms are 'supercomputing' and 'scientific computing'.
-At Bath, you may also hear the current centrally maintained machine referred to by its name, 'Aquila'.
+At Bath, you may also hear the current centrally maintained cluster referred to by its name, 'Balena'.

 Who can use HPC?

 The HPC is provided for the use of researchers at the University of Bath, although to a lesser degree it is also used for teaching.

 What can it be used for?

 There are many uses of HPC, depending on whether you simply want to get through a lot of data (capacity computing) or need something with a lot of power to get things done in a reasonable amount of time (capability computing).
 Our users run a variety of programs on the central machine, working on a range of problems including but not limited to meteorological simulations, molecular interaction simulations, X-ray crystallography, computational fluid dynamics (CFD) and large-scale statistical analyses,